MohamadEzza/password_leakage_checker/README.md

-# password leakage checker
-(this is a case study)
+Password Leakage Checker

+(Case Study)

-if you want to check if your password has been leaked or not without giving your password to some random website to do it for you , you can use this program to that without any online services that you can't completely trust.
+If you want to check whether your password has been leaked—without submitting it to a random website—you can use this program to do so safely, without relying on online services you might not fully trust.

-Instructions:
+Instructions

+Running from Source Code
-1 - if your trying to run the program from the src code you need to install requests package by just running `pip install requests` in your terminal
+	1. If you’re running the program from the source code, you need to install the requests package first.
+Simply run:

-2-you can run main.py in your terminal with sys arg in src/sys_args folder by `python main.py PASSWORD` and you can give it as many as password you want to check .
+pip install requests

+	2. You can run main.py from the src/sys_args folder with a command-line argument:

+python main.py PASSWORD

+	•	You can check multiple passwords at once by passing them as additional arguments.
-[its python3 instead of python in macOS or linux]
+	•	On macOS or Linux, use python3 instead of python.

-or

-if you want to run it with input you can run the main.py in src/input folder by `python main.py` and give it your password to check
+Running with User Input
+	•	If you prefer to enter passwords manually, run main.py from the src/input folder:

+python main.py

+	•	The program will prompt you to enter a password for checking.
-[its python3 instead of python in macOS or linux]
+	•	On macOS or Linux, use python3 instead of python.

+Running as an Executable
-and if you want to run the program easily without any headache just run the main.exe file and give it your password to check
+	•	To run the program easily without any setup, simply execute main.exe and enter your password when prompted.